-Growing up in South Wales, the outdoors gave Bethany freedom, connection, and a sense of belonging.
+Growing up in South Wales, the outdoors gave Bethany freedom, connection and a sense of belonging.
 After becoming a wheelchair user, she discovered how quickly that world could shut people out.
 Paths once familiar became barriers.
 Maps no longer showed the way.
 In the media, she couldn’t see anyone who moved through the countryside like her.

 Rather than accept exclusion, Bethany turned it into action.
 Through poetry and prose, she has given voice to disabled lives and the landscapes that shape them.
-Her debut collection *Cling Film* (Seren, 2025) and her work co-editing *Beyond / Tu Hwnt* broke new ground, placing disabled voices at the centre of Welsh literature.
+Her debut collection Cling Film (Seren, 2025) and her work co-editing Beyond / Tu Hwnt (Lucent Dreaming, 2025) broke new ground, placing disabled voices at the centre of Welsh literature.

 Alongside her writing, Bethany helps organisations and landowners understand what true accessibility in the outdoors looks like.
 As an ambassador for the Wales Coast Path, Ramblers Cymru, and Country Living’s Access for All campaign, she champions practical change and cultural representation.

-Whether through her writing, her consultancy, or her media work, Bethany’s vision is clear: nature should be for everyone - and every body should belong.
+Whether through her writing, her consultancy or her media work, Bethany’s vision is clear: nature should be for everyone - and every body should belong.

 Awards + Recognition

-My Story
+Bethany'S Story

 All about Bethany